5 Ways to Care for Your Renovated Home

 Bathroom tiles get hazy with soapy residue, while kitchen backsplashes get splattered with oil, and floor tiles experience both!
 Regular cleaning will prevent the need to muscle through buildup, so break out a mild all-purpose cleaner and some basic cleaning equipment.

-*Where there is tile, there is grout.
-To care for your grout, use gentle brushes to scrub it clean.
+- Seal your grout!
+Where there is tile, there is grout.
+Use a sealant like this one.
+For renovation aftercare for your grout, use gentle brushes to scrub it clean.
 And if your regular tile cleaning routine is not doing the trick on your grout, try a paste of baking soda and water, a mild bleach solution or store-bought grout cleaner.
-Remember to reseal it periodically.
+Remember to reseal grout periodically.

 4. Work with your wood